columbia-it/django-jsonapi-training/docs/oidc.md

 We start by dropping the `oauth2_provider` models from the database using a *zero* reverse migration.
-This will clobber any cached Access Tokens -- which is not a terrible thing as they'll get re-cached the next time they are presented in the Authorization Bearer header.
+This will clobber any cached Access Tokens -- which is not a terrible thing as they'll get re-cached the next time they are presented in the Authorization Bearer header.[^1]

+[^1]: However, it will also clobber any Applications, etc. so be careful if doing this in production.

 ```text
 (env) django-training$ ./manage.py migrate oauth2_provider zero